slightlyoff/history_api/README.md

 ## UI State Fragments

-UI State Fragments build on the recently-launched [Scroll-to-Text Fragment](https://github.com/WICG/scroll-to-text-fragment) syntax.
-For those not familiar, Scroll-to-Text Fragments enable browsers to highlight portions of a page using a syntax like:
+UI State Fragments build on the [Fragment Directive](https://wicg.github.io/scroll-to-text-fragment/#the-fragment-directive) syntax `:~:`, with the first recently-launched fragment directive being [Text Fragments](https://web.dev/text-fragments/) `:~:text`.
+For those not familiar, Text Fragments enable browsers to highlight portions of a page using a syntax like:

 ```
 https://example.com/#:~:text=prefix-,startText,endText,-suffix